matthewhadley/gmail-notifier/README.md

 You should now start getting notifications.

-To deactivate run `launchctl unload /Applications/gmail-notifier/gmail-notifier.plist`
+To deactivate run: `launchctl unload /Applications/gmail-notifier/gmail-notifier.plist`

-To have gmail-notifier start automatically at login, copy the plist into your LaunchAgents directory:
+To have gmail-notifier start automatically at login, copy the plist into your LaunchAgents directory: `/Applications/gmail-notifier/gmail-notifier.plist ~/Library/LaunchAgents/`

-    cp /Applications/gmail-notifier/gmail-notifier.plist ~/Library/LaunchAgents/

 # Credits